rscircus/rscircus.github.io/_posts/2020-01-21-tinker-kubecloud.md

 ```
 sudo kubectl get node -o wide
 ```

-which should show you some Docker-ish summary of k8s.
+or executing it locally on our laptop, if we have `kubectl` installed.
+Sans `sudo` in the latter case.

+This should show us some Docker-ish summary of k8s.
 To summarize what just happened: `k3sup` installed Rancher's k3s + a bunch of scripts on the master Pi.
 If you mess things up, going back to normal is basically `sudo k3-uninstall.sh`.
 As we witnessed, `k3sup` somehow determined what variant of `k3s` had to be installed with the given hardware (`armhf`), which is a nice thing.
 Further we received a kubeconfig which was also stored locally.
 I trimmed this away above.
 The kubeconfig also sits in `/etc/rancher/k3s/k3s.yaml` on the master Pi.

 Now, back on our laptop, we join the other agents/nodes to our cluster: